 Infections

-In the subcutaneous tocilizumab study, the rate of infection in pJIA patients treated with subcutaneous tocilizumab was comparable with pJIA patients treated with intravenous tocilizumab.
+In the subcutaneous tocilizumab trial, the rate of infection in pJIA patients treated with subcutaneous tocilizumab was comparable with pJIA patients treated with intravenous tocilizumab.

 Injection site reactions

 A total of 28.8 % (15/52) pJIA patients experienced ISRs to tocilizumab subcutaneous.
 These ISRs occurred in a 44 % of patients ≥ 30 kg compared to 14.8 % of patients below 30 kg.
 The most common ISRs were injection site erythema, swelling, haematoma, pain and pruritis.
 All ISRs reported were non-serious Grade 1 events, and none of the ISRs required patient withdrawal from treatment or dose interruption.